macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 For those that are either adventurous or wish to have the latest bug-fixes, compiling the source code is an option.

+You can download Windows & Linux binaries of the latest 5.1-new nightly builds [here](http://secret.amaryllis.works:9999/SM5BuildServer)

+You can download Windows binaries of the latest 5.2 nightly build [here](http://smnightly.katzepower.com/).
+5.2 is an abandoned branch, so you probably don't want those.

 ## Common Items ##

 No matter what, both the source code and a way to build the source code are required.